 Many of us started our content marketing careers, delivering newspapers in our local communities.
 What a great lesson in sales, customer service, marketing, and being social!

 In the days before social media, social selling, and content marketing, people consumed content via newspapers.
 And, some of that native behavior still exists!
 However, your self-promotional use of Twitter is likely missing the mark because it is just not newsworthy.

 Brands need to activate their content and awareness messaging – to make it more like a newsfeed and less like a promotional feed.
-By making your content more newsworthy, your customers will increase their likelihood to read it, count on it, and act on it – especially those who do not have a long relationship with you.
+By making your content more newsworthy, your customers will increase their likelihood of reading it, counting on it, and acting on it – especially those who do not have a long relationship with you.
 Think less about the features and benefits of your products services and more about the news.
-Show that you understand your audience’s industry, category and company challenges.
+Show that you understand your audience’s industry, category, and company challenges.
 This approach will help you win their trust.

 Remember you have to show your ability to deliver the news before they pay for the newspaper.

 Reading The News Is A Native Behavior.
 Reading The Ads Is Not.